xrmashiloane/terraform/README.md

 ## Environment Setup

+> [!IMPORTANT]
-To run this project, you will need to add the following environment variables to your .env or .tfvars file
+> To run this project, you will need to add the following environment variables to your .env or .tfvars file.
+Remember to gitignore for repository check in.

 `api_access_key_value`
 `aws_region`

+> [!WARNING]
+> Always have a .gitignore file to prevent inadvent leakage of sensetive information.

 See below for prerequisite setup not provided in within provided Terraform